techidaily/site-ios-unlock/source/_posts/in-2024-learn-how-to-lock-stolen-your-iphone-12-properly-by-drfone-ios.md

 Now, you'll get an iPhone which is like being factory reset.
 And you could unlock the screen to use USB accessories when you forget the passcode.

-## Part 7: Hot FAQ about USB Accessories on iPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qNrOsjUdRz0?si=xGzhmNmtgxNTsRxN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 7: Hot FAQ about USB Accessories on iPhone

 ### Q1: What is the feature of USB Accessories on iPhone?